carvel-dev/carvel/site/content/blog/carvel-kubecon-na23.md

     - **Location:** Cord (Hilton, level 3) - Hilton Garden Inn Chicago McCormick Place; connected to McCormick Place by skybridge.
 The skybridge at McCormick Place is on level 3.
     - **Agenda**
         - Welcome + Introductions
-        - Brief overview of the status of Carvel
+        - Brief overview of Carvel
+        - Roadmap updates
         - Open the floor to questions - What would folks like to talk about?
 Any demo requests?
-Anything you need help with?
+Anything you need help with? **We highly encourage you to add your questions and/or anything you wish to discuss or request to the agenda ahead of time [here](https://hackmd.io/G8dN30WvQl-8Sirnp8AgRA?view#November-6-2023---KubeCon-In-Person-Project-Meeting).**

 ###### **Note**: You DO NOT need an all-access pass to attend a project meeting.
 A regular [in-person registration](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/register/#in-person-kubecon-cloudnativecon-only-rates) is all that is required.